stivale/stivale/STIVALE2.md

                                 // Valid only if bit 0 of flags is set. uint64_t term_write;        // Physical pointer to the entry point of the
                                 // stivale2_term_write() function.
+    uint64_t max_length;        // If bit 1 of flags is set, this field exists
+                                // and it specifies what the maximum allowed
+                                // string length that can be passed to term_write() is.
+                                // If max_length is 0, then there is no limit.
 } __attribute__((packed));
 ```